Altitude Sickness During Everest Base Camp Trek

 - Dizziness or lightheadedness.

-Preventive measure of altitude sickness
+Preventive measures of altitude sickness

 - Gradual Ascent: Take your time ascending to higher altitudes, allowing your body to adjust slowly.